evhub/cocotest/README.md

 Coconut Test Suite
 ==================

-Cocotest is the test suite for the [Coconut Programming Language](https://github.com/evhub/coconut).
+This repository is deprecated, Coconut's tests now live in the main repository at <https://github.com/evhub/coconut>.